 Ridiculously good tiramisu, marbled cheesecake, and decadent slices of pie could all be found in Guatemala’s cafés for about a buck or less.
-When priced at a less than a buck, we’ll gladly indulge each and every day.
+When priced at a less than a dollar, we’ll gladly indulge each and every day.

 2) Elotes / Maize (Corn) (Mexico)

-In Mexico, ask for corn “con todo” and you’ll get an expertly prepared ear that is doused in butter, slathered in cream or mayonnaise, covered with a freshly grated hard white cheese, then spritzed with lime juice and sprinkled with cayenne pepper.
+In Mexico, ask for corn “con todo” and you’ll get an expertly prepared ear that is doused in butter, slathered in sour cream or mayonnaise, covered with a freshly grated hard white cheese, then spritzed with lime juice and sprinkled with cayenne pepper.
 Biting into the cob, the mishmash of intense flavors just tickles your taste buds.

 Mexico may be known for their churros (also good) but it was the marquesitas (pronounced: “mar-ka-see-tas”) found at almost any street vendor stall throughout the Yucatan that really won us over.
 What is a marquesita?
-A liquid batter is placed on a hot griddle until its heated to almost a waffle-cone like taste and texture.
+A liquid batter is placed on a hot griddle until it’s heated to almost a waffle-cone like taste and texture.
 Then it’s filled with a variety of toppings and rolled up.
 We took our cues from locals who all seemed to get the combination of cajeta and Edam cheese.
 Although this is street food, they use good Edam cheese imported from Holland.
 The gooey savory cheese melts together oh-so-nicely with the sweet cajeta, which is a caramel-like concoction of sweetened condensed goat’s milk.